 - Ball Position - Your ball position determines where on the club face you'll hit the ball when it starts off high, low, or towards the heel/toe end of your club face.
 Experiment with each position to see which works best for you.

-And keeping these simple steps in mind, you will be on your way to making a great backswing in no time!
+And keeping these simple steps in mind, you will be on your way to making a great and simple backswing in no time!

 Building a Golf Backswing for Accuracy